The Honorable S. Kate Vaughan

 Consent to Magistrate Judge

 After parties consent to a Magistrate Judge, firm pretrial conference and trial dates will be set.
-After setting the trial date, Judge Vaughan will enter a Trial Management Order setting out the dates all pretrial documents are due.
+After setting the trial date, Judge Vaughan will enter an Order Setting Trial Date and Related Dates setting out the dates all pretrial documents are due.

 Case and Trial Management Templates